LucasCBarros/EasyQueue/README.md

 ![Image with example of the queue, creating question and notice board featues](img/Github_Features01.png)

-Also enjoy other importante features!
+Also enjoy other important features!
 - Create notices to inform all your collagues
 - Edit your profile to change photo, update e-mail & password or toggle notifications
 - Feel safe to login & create new account